 When it comes to grilling meat, there’s a lot of debate about the best way to easily and reliably turn out tender steaks.
 You can always splurge on a premium cut that’s naturally tender, like filet mignon, but that may cost you a pretty penny.
-Are there ways of tenderizing steak that are more budget friendly?
+Are there ways of tenderizing steak that are more budget-friendly?

-Actually, there are several quick and easy methods to tenderize a tough cut of meat without sacrificing the flavor or texture of your steak.
+There are several quick and easy methods to tenderize a tough cut of meat without sacrificing the flavor or texture of your steak.
 You don’t have to drop all your dough on an expensive steak to get tender results, either.

 Just pick one of our steak tenderizing methods below and you can enjoy the perfect meal every time, even if you’re grilling a cheap cut!